I was born in the 50's, bottle fed, a thumb sucker.....

 The poses reflect each student’s walk of life…. as yoga should.

 Hilary is an E-RYT 500 with Yoga Alliance.
 She is a certified 2nd degree Reiki practitioner.

 ~Way Back When~

 The experience of a decade long career as a commercial film producer and executive producer in Manhattan and Los Angeles created a natural transition for Hilary to work comfortably in the corporate world and with high profile clients.
 Hilary was certified in 1986 to teach Bjorkman and Martin’s method in N.Y.C., which broke new ground in the field of somatics educating students to integrate left and right brain functions through a challenging combination of dance patterns, yoga, and Pilates.
 Hilary’s studies in modern dance at The Alvin Ailey School, Haitian dance with Serge St. Juste, and her personal study of yoga enabled her to begin her development of a novel synthesis of movement.
 She would later add studies in Feldenkrais Awareness through Movement, Breema and body work to that mixture.
 She introduced the fusion of music, dance, and yoga in Los Angeles with a unique method called the Bodymind Workout in 1988.
 In Los Angeles Hilary studied and took her teacher training from yoga and meditation teacher Diana Lang, who was trained in the Iyengar method.
 As an early student of Power Yoga originator Bryan Kest, she was inspired to develop a groundbreaking yoga flow style, marrying music with her dance background.
 Similar styles would later evolve in the yoga community described as Vinyasa and Bhakti yoga.
 Diana’s visualizations and thoughtful asanas have a lasting influence in this work.
 Hilary maintains her training with continued education from senior Iyengar teachers among others.
-She was introduced to Transcendental Meditation as a college student which she continues today.
+She was introduced to her current practice of Transcendental Meditation as a college student.